offlinezer0/Quillan-v4.2-repo/Ace files/Ace code specialist module .md

 .
 Modularity is another key practice, encapsulating behavior within reusable functions or classes (e.g., a calculateTax function or a User class)
 .
 This is complemented by robust exception handling, using try-catch-finally blocks to gracefully manage runtime errors like division by zero
 .
 The choice of code organization pattern—whether "package by layer" or "package by feature"—has a profound impact on maintainability
 .
 A "package by feature" structure, for instance, naturally encapsulates related logic and data, making it easier to evolve a specific capability without affecting others.
-The SOLID principles (Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, Dependency Inversion) provide a more formalized set of guidelines for creating object-oriented designs that are easy to understand, extend, and maintain
+The SOLID principles (Single Responsibility, Open-Closed, Liskov Substitution, interface Segregation, Dependency Inversion) provide a more formalized set of guidelines for creating object-oriented designs that are easy to understand, extend, and maintain
 .

 Version control is the bedrock of modern collaborative software development.
 Tools like Git are essential for tracking changes, collaborating with teams, and managing releases